sigi73/Josh_Sid_ACS/Project1/Project1.md

+## Implementation

+### Matrices
+2D matrices of size NxM are represented as 1 dimensional C arrays of length N*M. The arrays are stored in row major form, meaning access to row n, column m is at the (n*M+m) offset from the base.
+This means that matrix elements in the same row are contiguous in memory, but elements in the same column are not contiguous in memory.
+Matrices are passed to all functions with a height and width parameter.

+### Helper Functions
+Several helper functions were created for working with matrices, found in `helper_functions.c` and `helper_functions.h`.
+Each function has a short and floating point version.
+If this project were expanded into a full matrix multiplication library, duplication and  boilerplate code could be reduced by macro generation.
+Each function is listed below for the short variables, but note a version for float exists as well.

+ - `float *create_float_mat(int rows, int cols)`
+	 - Creates an floating point matrix of the desired shape initialized to 0.
+ - `float *create_random_float_mat(int rows, int cols)`
+	 - Creates an floating point matrix of the desired shape initialized to random numbers.
+ - `void print_float_mat(float *mat, int rows, int cols)`
+	 - Prints the matrix to the console
+ - `void clear_float_mat(float *mat, int rows, int cols)`
+	 - Sets all matrix elements to 0

+### Matrix Multiply Functions
+The matrix multiplication functions used are implemented in `matrix_multiply.c` and `matrix_multiply.h`.
+There are three implementations for each variable type: naive, block (cache-optimized), and simd.
+The implementation of each is described below.

+- Naive
+	- TODO
+- Block (cache optimized)
+	- TODO
+- SIMD
+	- TODO

+### Test files

+3 test files were created for testing correctness of matrix multiplication, and evaluating running time.

+- `test_float_multiply.c`is used to test the floating point matrix multiplication.
+Several arrays are multiplied together and the results are compared to an expected output.
+Expected output was created using the `test_multiply.py` script.
+- `test_short_multiply.c`is used to test the short matrix multiplication.
+Several arrays are multiplied together and the results are compared to an expected output.
+Expected output was created using the `test_multiply.py` script.
+- `custom_matrix.c` is used to prompt the user to enter data type, matrix sizes, and multiplication implementation then reports the time taken for the method.

+## Compiling the Code
+TODO

+## Test Results

 | Matrix Sizes  | Int Naive Time(s)	| Int Block Time(s) |	Int SIMD Time(s) |	Float Naive Time(s) |	Float Block Time(s) |	Float SIMD Time(s) |
 | :---          |  :----:   |  :----:   |  :----:  |   :----:   |   :----:   |   :----:   |
 | 10 x 10	      | 0.000003	| 0.000004	|0.000002	 | 0.000001	  | 0.000005	 | 0.000002   |